eikek/mpc4s/README.md

 ## mpc4s-http

-This module buidls on `mpc4s-client` to create a http bridge to MPD.
-It is the server part for the `mpc4s-player` application.
-There are two modes: 1) simple rest-like endpoints to issue commands to mpd and 2) a websocket connection as an http interface to MPDs idle concept.
+This module buidls on `mpc4s-client` to create a http interface to MPD.
+It is the server part to the `mpc4s-player` application.
+There are two modes: 1) simple rest-like endpoints to issue commands to mpd and 2) a websocket connection to MPDs idle concept.
 Responses from MPD are returned as JSON.
-The commands are provided as standard MPD commands (just wrapped in a basic JSON structure).
+The commands are standard MPD commands just wrapped in a basic JSON structure.

 It also deals with cover images from the file system.
 This requires that `mpc4s-http` can access the same music directory as MPD.